ComputerElite/QSE/README.md

 # How-to (PC/Songs are already on PC)
 ## C# version (GUI):
 ### Save Songs
-Start Quest Song Exporter.exe .
+Start Quest Song Utilities.exe .
 Click choose Song Folder and browse for the directory where your Song Folders are located (probably at C:\Program Files (x86)\Steam\steamapps\common\Beat Saber\Beat Saber_Data\CustomLevels).
 Do the same with your destination directory.
 Click start and wait a few minutes (about 1 - 6).
 After it has finished it'll let you know how many Songs it zipped.
 ### Make Song List
 Do everything as above and check "Make List of all songs".
 This will create a List of all Your Songs with information like Song name, BPM, Song sub name, song author, etc.